azizulkawser/azizulkawser/README.md

 Welcome to my GitHub repository!
 This repository showcases my journey as a Data Analyst and aspiring Data Engineer.
 Here, you will find a collection of my projects, contributions, and learnings related to data science, analytics, and more.
 Feel free to explore and reach out if you have any questions or collaboration opportunities.👀 I’m interested in learning new things.

 ## About Me
-I'm Mohammad Azizul Kawser, currently based in Oulu, Finland 🏠.
+I'm currently based in Oulu, Finland 🏠.
 With a strong background in problem-solving, effective communication, and collaborative teamwork, I'm confident in my ability to excel in the field of data analysis.
-I have a passion for extracting meaningful insights from data and a proven track record of adapting to new situations.
+I have a proven track record of managing time effectively and adapting to new situations.
+Aslo I have developed a keen eye for detail and a passion for extracting meaningful insights from data.
+My experience in fostering a positive and productive work environment has allowed me to work effectively with others to achieve common goals.

 ## Education 📚
 - M.Sc. in Business Analytics from the University of Oulu, Finland (Ongoing)